• Link to Facebook

 ST13_03 – CENA – Coopetition, Ecosystems, Networks and Alliances

-UN Sustainable Development Goals (SDG)
+UN Sustainable Development Goals (SDG):

 Goal 9: Industry, Innovation, and Infrastructure; Goal 17: Partnerships for the goals

-Audrey Rouyre – a.rouyre@montpellier-bs.com
+Audrey Rouyre, MBS School of Business – audrey.rouyre@hotmail.fr

-ST13_04 – Mergers & Acquisitions and Divestitures: A Glimpse into the Future
+ST13_04 – Mergers & Acquisitions and Divestitures

 Can M&As and divestitures be managed with purpose?
 The track aims to provide a forum for interdisciplinary discussion to further the analysis of Mergers & Acquisitions (‘M&As’) dynamics.
 It includes all elements of the M&A process: acquisition decision-making, target selection, due diligence, negotiation, implementation, maintenance, and divestitures that have a performance outcome(s) .
 As an interdisciplinary track, strategic, organizational, cultural or human relations, financial and economic perspectives are welcome, particularly when combined to shed light on some of the conundrums in this area of research.
 We are eclectic in methodology and encourage submissions that are conceptual, qualitative, quantitative and mixed.

-UN Sustainable Development Goals (SDG)
+UN Sustainable Development Goals (SDG):

 Goal 3: Good health and well-being for people; Goal 8: Decent work and economic growth; Goal 9: Industry, Innovation, and Infrastructure; Goal 16: Peace, justice and strong institutions; Goal 17: Partnerships for the goals